 She has worked in a wide variety of industries during her 14+ year career as a DBA.
 She grew a lot professionally and personally during her time at Panda Restaurant Group, who put a strong emphasis on both.
 Even though she had moved to SoCal for Panda, they helped her start being true to herself that she missed the Bay Area too much.
 She had to make the difficult decision to leave a job and company she loved for her emotional health of returning to her beloved San Francisco.
 She loves collaborating with other database administrators and teams so they can build off of each other's strengths.
 She is the kind of DBA that is never satisfied doing the same thing every day and always wants to keep learning and contributing.
 Her primary goals as a DBA are to reduce (human) errors and the time it takes to troubleshoot a process along with creating reusable code.

 Outside of her professional career, she is very active in the community.
-She volunteers with several non-profits such as working as the webmaster and Membership Commissioner for the South End Rowing Club, the oldest swimming and rowing club in San Francisco, official swim observer for the Catalina Channel Swimming Federation and Lake Tahoe Marathon Swimming Federation, IT Director for the National Speleological Society, and Stewardship Director for the Western Cave Conservancy.
-She was recently honored with the staff-nominated position of Ambassador for the Stanford Blood Center.
+She volunteers with several non-profits such as working as the webmaster and Swim Commissioner for the South End Rowing Club, the oldest swimming and rowing club in San Francisco, official swim observer for the Catalina Channel Swimming Federation and Lake Tahoe Marathon Swimming Federation, IT Director for the National Speleological Society, and Stewardship Director for the Western Cave Conservancy.
+She was honored with the staff-nominated position of Ambassador for the Stanford Blood Center in 2017.
 Kelley was inspired to overcome her fear of needles and donate platelets weekly after living through the struggles of her uncle's leukemia fight.
 She is also an avid supporter of Be The Match, the national bone marrow registry that helped add 2 years to her uncle's life before succumbing to the disease in October 2015.
 Her policy is that if she can help an organization whose mission she strongly believes in, she will do whatever she can to help them.